ZenVoich/mops/README.md

 ```

 ### 2. Initialize
-Run this command in your package root
+Run this command in your package root and select type "Package"

 ```
-mops init <your_package_name>
+mops init
 ```

 Edit `description` and `repository` fields in `mops.toml` file.